-- Benjamin Franklin

 Rare New Year's Eve 'blue moon' to ring in 2010

 LOS ANGELES – Once in a blue moon there is one on New Year's Eve.
 Revelers ringing in 2010 will be treated to a so-called blue moon.
-According to popular definition, a blue moon is the second in a month.
+According to popular definition, a blue moon is the second full moon in a month.
 But don't expect it to be blue — the name has nothing to do with the color of our closest celestial neighbor.

 A full moon occurred on Dec.
 2. It will appear again on Thursday in time for the New Year's countdown.